VaibhaV-R-N/MoonPie/README.md

 Note:
 -> Once You Press 1 Or 2 You Will Be In The Query Mode.
--> Inorder To Switch Beetween Different Modes Or To Stop Moonpie First You Have To Exit The Query Mode By Submitting ( Pressing 0 ).
+-> Inorder To Switch Between Different Modes Or To Stop Moonpie First You Have To Exit The Query Mode By Submitting ( Pressing 0 ).